Reconstructing biochemical cluster networks: Reconstructing cluster graphs

-We will now present an algorithm that reconstructs the cluster graph $\clustergraph(U,D,S)$.
+Now we are finally ready to state an algorithm that reconstructs the cluster graph $\clustergraph(U,D,S)$ when $J_U$ and $D$ satisfy certain conditions.

-\begin{lemma} Let $\ve s \in \Z^n_+$ be an initial state and $M=U\cup -U\cup D\subseteq \Z^n$ be as above.
+\begin{lemma} Let $\ve s \in \Z^n_+$ be an initial state and $M=U\cup D\subseteq \Z^n_+\times\Z^n_+$ be as above.
+Moreover, assume that $J_U:\vex^{\ved'}=J_U$ for all $(\ved',\ved'')\in D$.
 Then Algorithm~\ref{alg:reconstruction} reconstructs the induced cluster graph $\clustergraph(U,D,S)$. \begin{proof} The list $N$ contains all the nodes that have been discovered but not visited yet.
 The list $V$ contains all visited nodes and $E$ is the edge set that we construct successively.
 Clearly Algorithm~\ref{alg:reconstruction} is finite if the cluster graph $\clustergraph(U,D,S)$ is finite: In each iteration of the loop starting in $5$ we remove one element from $N$ and we only add nodes to $N$ (lines 15/16) if the constructed node is new.
 It remains to show that the algorithm reconstructs the cluster graph $\clustergraph(U,D,S)$.
 We initialize $N$ with $\NF(\ve s,G_U)$ and we successively process all the nodes in $N$.
-For each node $\ve u \in N$ we have to decide whether a directed transition $\ve d$ can lead to a new adjacent cluster.
-Therefore we employ Algorithm~\ref{alg:cct} to construct $\ve v:= \text{CCT}(U,\ve u, \ve d)$ if such a $\ve v$ exists.
-In a next step we verify that $\ve v + \ve d \not \in \cluster(\ve u)$.
-In this case we found a transition $\ve d$ leading to an adjacent cluster and we add the corresponding edge $(\ve u, \ve w)$ to $E$.
-Finally we test if $\ve w:=\NF(\ve v + \ve d,G_U) \not \in V$, i.e., we discovered a new cluster and add $\ve w$ to $V$ in this case. \end{proof} \end{lemma}
+For each node $\veu \in N$ we have to decide whether a directed transition $(\ved',\ved'')$ can lead to a new adjacent cluster.
+(By Lemma \ref{Lemma: Unique neighboring cluster}, there exists at most one such cluster due to our assumption $J_U:\vex^{\ved'}=J_U$.)
+Therefore we employ Algorithm~\ref{alg:cct} to construct $\vev:= \text{CCT}(U,\ve u,\ved')$ if such a $\vev$ exists.
+In a next step we verify that the transitioned state $\vev-\ved'+\ved''\not\in\cluster(\ve u)$.
+In this case we found a transition $(\ved',\ved'')$ leading to an adjacent cluster and we add the corresponding edge $(\ve u, \ve w)$ to $E$.
+Finally we test if the canonical cluster representative $\ve w:=\NF(\vev-\ved'+\ved'',G_U) \not \in V$, i.e., we discovered a new cluster and add $\ve w$ to $V$ in this case. \end{proof} \end{lemma}

 \restylealgo{boxed}\linesnumbered \incmargin{1em}